InfinityWallet/Crypto-Assets/README.md

 - [ ] Create a pull request to the main repository
 - [ ] A payment address will be sent to pay the fee
 - [ ] When the payment has been received a member of the team will process the pull request and fill in the remaining information of the custom colors and create the custom logo version of your logo like [here](https://raw.githubusercontent.com/InfinityWallet/Crypto-Assets/main/Cryptos/binancesmartchain/0x2170ed0880ac9a755fd29b2688956bd959f933f8/logo.svg)
-- [ ] Within 1-7 days your token will be merged into the repository.
+- [ ] Within 1-7 days your token will be merged into the repository and ready for use.

 ### Option 2 - Submission Form (If you don't know how to work with git then use this option)